Natural, Everyday Degradation: Reception

 Critical reception on Natural, Everyday Degradation was mixed.
-Getalternative.com gave the album a "disappointing" for a score, as the editor states, "Natural, Everyday Degradation falls flat.
+The Alternative gave the album a "disappointing" for a score, as the editor states, "Natural, Everyday Degradation falls flat.
 Each track borrows things from each other, and not in a way that allows each track to stay as an individual song.
 The album overall is really disappointing and feels as if the band played it safe.
 I hope that on future releases they will take back the initiative and push the envelope a bit more like I know they are capable of doing."
 In a YUNO review (a short, quick opinionated review to give thoughts on an album) by Anthony Fantano, he says, "I'm just utterly disappointed with what the band has delivered on this new project with Epitaph.
 I think their sound, I think their performance, I think their delivery has, for the most part, just really lost its ‘teeth.’
 Everything seems toned down in the worst way possible."
+Nick Fuenes of Merry-Go-Round Magazine would state: "Unfortunately, on their sophomore release, NATURAL EVERYDAY DEGRADATION, there’s a fatal eagerness: the band takes on the tacky maximalism that defined much of their forebears’ late periods and fails to improve on it."

+More favorable reviews came in the form of 7/10 from Punk News, and 4/5 from AllMusic.